gartens/amivapi/docs/Cheatsheet.md

 Supported operators include:
 `$gt` (>), `$gte` (>=), `$lt` (<), `$lte` (<=), `$ne` (!=), `$and`, `$or`, `$in`

-To get events which have an image for the inforscreen:
+To get events which have an image for the infoscreen:
 ```
 https://amivapi/events?where={"img_infoscreen":{"$exists":true}}
 ```